AiviaCommunity/PythonForAivia/VenvRecipes/CellposeVenv/README.md

 * Python 3.9 - comes with Aivia

-* These Cellpose scripts provided to you to use at your own risk.
-Note that they download models and related files from GitHub directly, which could be a security risk.
+* Accept the risks that come from running Python Scripts you download from the internet.
+These Cellpose scripts are provided to you to use at your own risk.
+Note that they may download models and/or related files from GitHub directly, which could be a security risk.

 ## Installation